themanojdesai/python-a2a/docs/index.rst

 Overview
 --------

-Python A2A is a comprehensive, production-ready library for implementing Google's `Agent-to-Agent (A2A) protocol <https://google.github.io/A2A/>`_ with full support for the `Model Context Protocol (MCP) <https://contextual.ai/introducing-mcp/>`_.
+Python A2A is a comprehensive, production-ready library for implementing Google's `Agent-to-Agent (A2A) protocol <https://google.github.io/A2A/>`_ with full support for the `Model Context Protocol (MCP) <https://contextual.ai/introducing-mcp/>`_ and `LangChain <https://github.com/langchain-ai/langchain>`_.
 It provides everything you need to build interoperable AI agent ecosystems that can collaborate seamlessly to solve complex problems.

 The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation, while MCP extends this capability by providing a standardized way for agents to access external tools and data sources.
 Python A2A makes these protocols accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.